 What to Expect

 Keep in mind that you’ll need to use it for a minimum of 4 months to 1 year before you expect to notice results.
-And if you stop, your hair loss will resume.
 Once you start using minoxidil, you have to continue for as long as you want to fight your hair loss.